Big Pigeon in Southwest Iowa

 Sources for Big Pigeon's WWII US > WWII Personnel > Service Numbers webpage:

 • The webpage header photo shows the 7th Service Command headquarters in Omaha, Nebraska.
 During WWII, the 7th Service Command performed numerous rear-echelon US Army tasks over a nine-state area including Iowa.
 Headquarters was in the 1933 art deco Federal Building at 15th and Dodge in Omaha, which still survives as a hotel.
 Since Iowa was in the 7th Service Command area, the second digit of my 1954 service number was 7.
-Enlistee numbers from the 7th Service Command started with 17, draftees with 37.
+Enlistee service numbers from the 7th Service Command started with 17, draftees with 37.

 • https://en.wikipedia.org/wiki/Service_number_(United_States_Armed_Forces)